Preheat oven to 425.

 Remove the skillet or baking dish from the oven and pour in the batter.
 Slide the pan back into the oven and bake for 20 minutes.
 Reduce the heat to 300 and bake for 5 more minutes to set the center.

-While the dutch baby is baking, baking place the boysenberry jam and fresh raspberries in a sauce pan over medium heat.
-Cook mashing the raspberries with a wooden spoon for 5-6 minutes.
+While the dutch baby is baking, add the boysenberry jam and raspberries to a saucepan over medium heat.
+Cook, mashing the raspberries with a wooden spoon for 5-6 minutes.